 10. Mismatched Decor

 Embrace mismatched decor for an eclectic look.
 Mix and match vintage and modern pieces for a curated feel.
 In my experience, this approach always leads to unexpected yet delightful results.
+You can even incorporate DIY vintage suitcase decor to add unique character to your space.

 11. Rustic Wood Elements

 Incorporate rustic wood elements for warmth and character.
 Reclaimed wood shelves or a wooden vanity can make a big difference.
 I often use wood to balance out more industrial features.
+Explore these reclaimed wood decor ideas to find the perfect pieces for your home.

 12. Mirror with Attitude